Find Cheap Homeowners Insurance Quotes in Your Area

 - Personal property coverage: covers your home contents and personal belongings

-- Liability coverage: covers you and your members from liability lawsuits
+- Liability coverage: covers you and your family members from liability lawsuits

-- Additional living expenses coverage: ‘if your home is unlivable, this covers living expenses associated with temporarily residing out of your house.
+- Additional living expenses coverage: covers living expenses if you're forced to temporarily live outside of your house

 Your homeowners insurance policy will only extend each type of coverage up to certain limits.
 For example, the events, also called "perils," covered by your homeowners insurance will vary based on the type of policy you purchase.

-Whether you will be required to obtain homeowners insurance, mortgage insurance or both will depend on how you finance the purchase of your property.
-If you purchase your home or condo with cash, or if you ultimately pay off your mortgage, you can forgo homeowners insurance and mortgage insurance coverage.
-Although it's optional in these scenarios, we strongly recommend that you purchase a homeowners insurance policy regardless.
-Your home is likely one of your most significant financial assets, and its value and the value of your belongings could be entirely lost in catastrophic event.
+- Own your home outright: If you purchase your home or condo with cash, or if you ultimately pay off your mortgage, you can forgo homeowners insurance and mortgage insurance coverage.
+It's optional in these scenarios, but we strongly recommend buying a homeowners insurance policy regardless.
+Your home is likely one of your most significant financial assets, and its value and the value of your belongings could be entirely lost in a catastrophic event.

 If you have a mortgage, you will generally pay homeowners insurance as part of your monthly mortgage payments.
-Mortgage lenders will pay the premiums for you and incorporate that cost into your mortgage payments.
-The money will typically go into an escrow account, along with your payments for property taxes, before being distributed to the insurance company.
+Mortgage lenders pay the premiums for you and incorporate the cost into your mortgage payments.
+The money will typically go into an escrow account before it's distributed to the insurance company.